Reading in our school aims to promote a love of reading and create fluent and confident readers by the end of Year 6.

 - regular assessments to inform children’s book bands so that appropriate home reader books are available to them

+Across KS2, the reading lessons are based on the Success for All Wings programme.
 Once their reading fluency is secure, children begin to read chapter books written by a range of authors.
 Teaching in KS2 focuses on enhancing the following skills:

 - reading a wide range of carefully selected literature including fiction, non-fiction and poetry